 By simply cleaning off the dust particles on your table top, you can rest assured that your airways are clean too!
 You can improve the indoor air quality at home by adding plants that help with air purification.
 Some plants that can help reduce toxins are Chrysanthemums, Spider plants, Gerber Daisy and Peace Lily.

 More Tips to Address Toxic Overload

-- Use Epsom salts like the Epsoak Epsom Salt 19.75 Lbs – 100% Pure Magnesium Sulfate, Made in USA!
+- Use Epsom salts like the Epsoak Epsom Salt – pure Magnesium Sulfate!
 Add 2 to 3 cups of Epsom salts in warm bath water and soak in it for a few minutes.
 The Magnesium Sulfate in the product will allow toxins to be released out of the body through the skin.

 - Catch up on Vitamins and Minerals!
 Zinc, Calcium, Magnesium and Selenium helps in excreting toxins out of your body.
 Vitamins A, B, C and D helps protect the body from the toxins and promote detoxification.

 - Consume Superfood like Bee pollen, which helps in reducing the side effects of elements like radium and cobalt.

 - Make use of herb supplements.
 Red clover, Ginseng, Nettle Herbs and Aloe Vera can help the body flush out the toxins and protect the body from it too.